 The odds of a life threatening injury in a car accident is about 1 in 6,700.
 There are a lot of statistics about anesthesia, but if you are healthy the odds of a life threatening complication are probably less than 1 in 100,000.
 Would you suspect that getting in your car is 15 times more dangerous than undergoing anesthesia?

-Rest assured that for our doctors, patient safety is #1.
-All doctors are board certified or board-eligible, have monitors and equipment that meet or exceed the standards set forth by the American Society of Anesthesiologists, perform extensive medical evaluations, and if we believe you can be seen in the office, choose the safest anesthetic plan that suits your needs.
+For us, patient safety is #1.
+We use monitors and equipment that meet or exceed the standards set forth by the American Society of Anesthesiologists, perform extensive medical evaluations, and if we believe you can be seen in the office, choose the safest anesthetic plan that suits your needs.

 FAQs for patients

 Your insurance company may or may not cover the anesthesia portion of your procedure.
 This will vary by patient (age, special needs), procedures being done, and state you live in.
 Some states require medical insurance providers to cover anesthesia for dental procedures under certain circumstances.